 There’s an old saying in business that people buy from people.
 If that’s the case, it’s a good idea to get people together as often as possible!

-Trade shows and events are gatherings for people with common interests to achieve a goal.
-B2B and B2C marketers use these events to generate leads, nurture prospects, build brand awareness, expand distribution, conduct training, or enhance relationships with existing customers.
+Trade show and event marketing is a great way to get people together with common interests to achieve a goal.
+B2B and B2C marketers use trade shows and events to generate leads, nurture prospects, build brand awareness, expand distribution, conduct training, or enhance relationships with existing customers.
 Options include:

-When executed properly, a great event could produce a large percentage of the leads a company needs to generate over an entire year.
+When executed properly, a great trade show or event could produce a large percentage of the leads a company needs to generate over an entire year.
 With a halfhearted strategy, companies usually get lackluster results.

-Do you see your company in any of these scenarios?
+Do you see your company in any of these trade show and event marketing scenarios?

 |Best Case||Neutral Case||Worst Case|